NYPL-Simplified/web-reader/README.md

 ## Architecture

 Main things to note:
-- There is one Navigator media-type (PDF, HTML, Image, etc).
+- There is one Navigator per media-type (PDF, HTML, Image, etc).
 We currently only have dreams for HTML and PDF.
 - We always start from a Webpub Manifest.
 This means other formats need to be processed into a manifest before they get to us.
 This can be done with a Readium Streamer, or some other way.
+For example, DRB is pre-generating PDF manifests from web-scraped content.
 - The main API for the reader is the `useWebReader` hook.
-This allows consumers to build their own UI.
+This provides everything you need to build the reader into your app.
 - We provide our own default UI components as well that consumers can use individually or already put together by simply rendering the `<WebReader>` component.

 This is the folder structure: